seanpat09/seanpat09.github.io/_posts/2019-12-19-advent-day19-whats-this-js.md

 description: WhatsThis.js (to the tune of 'What's This?'
 From The Nightmare Before Christmas)

 tags:
-- salesforce
+- fun
-- agile
+- music
-- bug fixes
+- JavaScript
 ---

 *In the spirit of the holiday season, this is a series of short blog posts covering random things I have learned while doing Salesforce development, one for each day of Advent.*